 General Permit Rules means the Amendment to the Vermont Water Pollution Control Regulations, Chapter 13, effective October 7, 1991.

+Impervious Surface means those manmade surfaces, including paved and unpaved roads, parking areas, roofs, driveways, and walkways, from which precipitation runs off rather than infiltrates.

 Land application means the application of manure, litter, or process wastewater onto or incorporated into the soil.

 Land application area means land under control of an AFO owner or operator, whether it is owned, rented, or leased, to which manure, litter, or process wastewater from the production area is or may be applied.